-General and administrative expenses increased by \$0.7 million to \$1.9 million for the year ended December 31, 2016 from \$1.2 million for the year ended December 31, 2015.
-The increase was primarily attributable to increased consulting service fees, salaries and welfares, and legal and auditing fees.
+General and administrative expenses increased by \$7.2 million to \$9.1 million for the year ended December 31, 2017 from \$1.9 million for the year ended December 31, 2016.
+The increase was primarily attributable to an increase in non-cash share compensation expenses of \$4.9 million and the additional costs of operating as a public company, including an increase in personnel and increased legal expenses.